Cistercians: Engineering and construction

-The building projects of the Church in the High Middle Ages showed an ambition for the colossal, with vast amounts of stone being quarried, and the same was true of the Cistercian projects.
+The building projects of the Church in the High Middle Ages showed that the era encourage colossal architecture, with vast amounts of stone being quarried; the same was true of the Cistercian projects.
 Foigny Abbey was 98 m long, and Vaucelles Abbey was 132 m long.
 Monastic buildings came to be constructed entirely of stone, right down to the most humble of buildings.
-In the 12th and 13th centuries, Cistercian barns consisted of a stone exterior, divided into nave and aisles either by wooden posts or by stone piers.
+In the 12th and 13th centuries, even Cistercian barns consisted had stone exteriors.

-The Cistercians acquired a reputation in the difficult task of administering the building sites for abbeys and cathedrals.
-St. Bernard's own brother, Achard, is known to have supervised the construction of many abbeys, such as Himmerod Abbey in the Rhineland.
-Others were Raoul at Saint-Jouin-de-Marnes, who later became abbot there; Geoffrey d'Aignay, sent to Fountains Abbey in 1133; and Robert, sent to Mellifont Abbey in 1142.
-On one occasion the Abbot of La Trinité at Vendôme loaned a monk named John to the Bishop of Le Mans, Hildebert de Lavardin, for the building of a cathedral; after the project was completed, John refused to return to his monastery.
+The Cistercians acquired a reputation as masters in administering ecclesial construction projects.
+Bernard's own brother, Achard, is known to have supervised the construction of many abbeys, such as Himmerod Abbey in the Rhineland.
+On one occasion the abbot of La Trinité at Vendôme loaned a monk named John to the Bishop of Le Mans, Hildebert de Lavardin, for the building of a cathedral; after the project was completed, John refused to return to his monastery.
+However, the monks did not construct their edifices alone.
+As early as 1133, Bernard was hiring workers to help the monks erect new buildings at Clairvaux.
+An illustration from the 16th century shows monks working alongside other craftsmen at Schönau Abbey.

-The Cistercians "made it a point of honour to recruit the best stonecutters", and as early as 1133, St. Bernard was hiring workers to help the monks erect new buildings at Clairvaux.
-It is from the 12th century Byland Abbey in Yorkshire that the oldest recorded example of architectural tracing is found.
-Tracings were architectural drawings incised and painted in stone, to a depth of 2–3 mm, showing architectural detail to scale.
-The first tracing in Byland illustrates a west rose window, while the second depicts the central part of that same window.
-Later, an illustration from the latter half of the 16th century would show monks working alongside other craftsmen in the construction of Schönau Abbey.